Table of contents of the article:

 Torrent Seeds

-Torrent numbers are based on official torrent files posted on the mirrors of the respective distributions.
-Since x86 is the most popular architecture for AlmaLinux and Rocky Linux, I will focus on the number of seeds for x86-64 torrents only.
-(Numbers are as of August 3, 2022.)
+Torrent numbers are based on the official torrent files published in the mirrors of the respective distributions.
+Since the x86 architecture is the most popular for AlmaLinux and Rocky Linux, I will focus on the number of seeds only for x86-64 torrents (data is current as of August 3, 2022).

-Alma's torrent file contains all three ISO variants (boot, minimal, and DVD), while Rocky provides torrents for each of their ISO variants.
-Rocky dvd1 torrent is the most popular regardless of version, so I'll use that Rocky torrent for comparison.
+AlmaLinux's torrent file contains all three ISO variants (boot, minimal, and DVD), while Rocky Linux provides separate torrents for each of their ISO variants.
+The Rocky Linux dvd1 torrent is the most popular regardless of version, so I'll use that torrent for comparison.

-AlmaLinux has a total of 362 seeds (an average of 120 seeds per torrent):
+AlmaLinux has a total of 362 seeds (with an average of 120 seeds per torrent):

 Rocky Linux has a total of 881 seeds (an average of 97 seeds per torrent):